Everything you need to know Forensic Accounting - Career Path, Jobs, Salary & Certifications

 - Mostly many Forensic Accountants / Auditors are Certified Public Accountants (CPA) and Chartered Accountants (CA).

-- However, gaining the need for Forensic Accounting – Various Forensic Accounting Degree Programs are offered by the different Institutes in India and abroad.
-Anyone pursuing these Forensic Accounting Degrees can get a good idea on detecting frauds.
+- However, gaining the need for Forensic Accounting - Various Forensic Accounting Degree Programs are offered by the different Institutes in India and abroad.
+Anyone pursuing these Forensic Accounting Degrees can get a good idea on detecting fraud.

 - There are many International certification courses also available to be a Certified Forensic Accountant.
 However, the Association of Certified Fraud Examiners (ACFE) - Certified Fraud Examiner (CFE) is the most recognized.